farazhashmi21/demo/wp-content/plugins/wp-carousel-free/readme.txt

 == Frequently Asked Questions ==

-= Who should use WordPress Carousel? =
+= Who should use WP Carousel? =

-**WordPress Carousel** is perfect for photographers, designers, bloggers, different organizations, and small to large businesses.
-Basically, if you want to create beautiful carousels like, Image Carousel, Post Carousel, and Product Carousel, then you need to use WordPress Carousel.
+**WP Carousel** is perfect for photographers, designers, bloggers, different organizations, and small to large businesses.
+Basically, if you want to create beautiful carousels like, Image Carousel, Post Carousel, and Product Carousel, then you need to use WP Carousel.

-= What types of carousel you can create using WordPress Carousel? = You can create three (3) types of carousel using **WordPress Carousel** such as: **Image Carousel, Post Carousel, and Product Carousel.** And with the [__Premium Version__](https://shapedplugin.com/plugin/wordpress-carousel-pro/?ref=1), you can create also **Content Carousel** and **Video Carousel**.
+= What types of carousel you can create using WP Carousel? = You can create three (3) types of carousel using **WP Carousel** such as: **Image Carousel, Post Carousel, and Product Carousel.** And with the [__Premium Version__](https://wordpresscarousel.com/pricing/?ref=1), you can create also **Content Carousel** and **Video Carousel**.

-= Do I need to have coding skills to use WordPress Carousel? = No. You don’t need any coding skill.
+= Do I need to have coding skills to use WP Carousel? = No. You don’t need any coding skill.
 No more pain writing any shortcode attributes to display carousel in your site.
 With just a few clicks, you can amazingly create unlimited Image, Post, and Product Carousels.

-= Is WordPress Carousel responsive? =
+= Is WP Carousel responsive? =
-Yes, WordPress Carousel is fully responsive, mobile and touch-friendly.
+Yes, WP Carousel is fully responsive, mobile and touch-friendly.

-= Can I add WordPress Carousel anywhere on my website?= Yes, you can add Logo Carousel inside your blog posts, pages, widgets, and anywhere else on your WordPress website with a shortcode or PHP function.
+= Can I add WP Carousel anywhere on my website?=
+Yes, you can add WP Carousel inside your blog posts, pages, widgets, and anywhere else on your WordPress website with a shortcode or PHP function.

 = Can I have multiple carousels with the separate setting?
 Yes.
 You can have an unlimited carousel with each separate setting in the page, post, template, widget or anywhere you like.

-= Will WordPress Carousel work with my theme? = WordPress Carousel works with any WordPress theme if themes are developed according to WordPress standard.
+= Will WP Carousel work with my theme? =
+WP Carousel works with any WordPress theme if themes are developed according to WordPress standard.

 = How can I get support if the plugin is not working? = If you face any problem with our plugin or something is not working as it should, first follow the preliminary steps: